or: Homage to Mildred Marsh and Cynthia Blake

 And R, designating solid red:

-Below are two tints of red printed over yellow.
+Below are two tints of orange — red printed over yellow.
 YR2 stands for solid yellow, Y, plus R2, the 25% red tint.
-YR3 is solid yellow plus R3, 50% red — though in this area both red tints look a good deal darker than their nominal values.
+YR3 is solid yellow plus R3, 50% red — though here both red tints look a good deal darker than their nominal values.

 DC’s production maven Jack Adler explained in a 1975 interview (published in Amazing World of DC Comics no.10, Jan 1976) why there were R2 and R3 tints but no R1.
 This notation originated in their painted grey system of the late 1930s or 1940s, which I mentioned earlier:

 I.e. their 10% grey paint, No. 1, was too pale to photograph for printing, so they had to start with no.2 as their palest tint.
-I suspect that grey paint No.3 would probably have been 30%, not 50%.
+(I suspect that grey paint No.3 would probably have been 30% in fact, not 50% — but this kind of detail is lost to time.)
 This ‘grey paint’ colouring system was completely different from the Craftint Multicolor used at the time for most comics’ interior pages.
-Nonetheless, since Craftint had the 25 and 50% tint limitation, that seems to be how the standardised labelling of those tints as 2 and 3, and not 1 and 2, arose.
+Nonetheless, since Craftint had the 25 and 50% tint limitation, that was how the standardised labelling of those tints as 2 and 3, and not 1 and 2, arose.

 Here are some more examples from the Thor 163 page.

-Firstly, Y, the darker orange YR3 again, and RB2, a classic comic book purple or maroon, (25% cyan over solid magenta).
+Firstly, Y, the darker orange YR3 again, and RB2, a classic comic book purple or maroon, (25% cyan, B2 over solid magenta, R).

 Each dot in RB2 is of course no longer cyan, but the dark blue of RB.